Jane Austen's literary universe: Backgrounds

-All Jane Austen's novels are now considered reliable documents of civilization.
-Behind the conventional theme of sentimental intrigue with an agreed ending, beneath the perfectly mastered stylistic architecture and “luminously impertinent irony”, they are revealing of their time and its mutations.
+Jane Austen's novels are considered documents of civilization.
+The theme of intrigue with an ending, beneath the architecture and “luminously impertinent irony”, the books are revealing of their time.

 Jane Austen wrote for around twenty years (1795-1817), interrupted by a few years (1805-1809) after the death of her father.
 The period between the 18th and 19th centuries was a troubled one, with her country at almost constant war with France.
 It was also a period of profound economic change, with the influence of the traditional landed aristocracy waning in favor of new social classes, enriched by the Industrial Revolution, big business and the Napoleonic wars.
 This socio-economic context is reflected in her work: Pride and Prejudice (first written in 1796-1797) features characters from the textile bourgeoisie of northern England (the Bingleys) and from London's big business (the Gardiners); Mansfield Park (written in 1812-1813) and Persuasion (completed in 1816) show the social rise of Royal Navy officers, Lieutenant William Price and above all Captain Frederick Wentworth.

 Moreover, her family attests to her habit of regularly returning to her manuscripts and amending them, starting a new novel while she was proofreading the previous one, or even “recycling” her texts that remained in manuscript.
 This explains the impression that her novels constantly take up the same themes, essentially marriage and money, refining them or studying them from another angle: elements of the abandoned novel The Watsons can be found in Mansfield Park, in Emma and perhaps in Pride and Prejudice.
 The dates of publication create unexpected links between them: her last completed novel, Persuasion, appeared at the same time as one of her earliest (written in 1797-1798), and Sanditon appears as a sequel to Northanger Abbey, although twenty years separate them.
 (Note: According to family tradition, the Heywoods were to play the same role in Sanditon as the Morlands did in Northanger Abbey.)